Common questions about Make Works

 You can search or browse for manufacturing processes, materials, machinery or equipment you need.
-This might be for a design brief, new artwork, a hardware product, outfitting a shop, props or set for a show - anything physical you need to make or repair.
+This might be for a design brief, new artwork, a hardware product, outfitting a shop, props or set for a show, or just something for your home - anything physical you need to make or repair.
 Find out more about how to search Make Works here.

 Once you have found a factory that suits you, get directly in touch to start making.

 How is it useful?

 Finding fabricators or facilities near you can be difficult, time consuming and frustrating.
 Many of our listed factories are hidden away on industrial estates and can be found nowhere on a Google search.

 We've done the hard research work so that you can explore the processes, materials and machinery you need to fabricate work.

 Who is Make Works for?